About USC Gould

 Freinberg earned her BA in history with honors from Columbia University, and her JD cum laude from the University of Michigan Law School.
 She is admitted to practice in both California and New York, as well as before a number of federal courts, including the Supreme Court of the United States.

-Freinberg is a lecturer in law at the University of Southern California’s Gould School of Law, where she teaches a course on federal courts.
+As a lecturer in law at USC Gould School of Law, Freinberg teaches courses on federal courts and entertainment law.

 FACULTY IN THE NEWS